OpenEvalProject/evals/manuscripts/elife-69916/v3/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/69916/elife-69916-fig10-v3.jpg)

 **Figure 10.:** (A) Western blot showing the presence of Endonuclease G, Cytochrome C and TFAM in either total or supernatant (Sup) and pellet fraction with or without menadione treatment (25 µM) following sub-fractionation of mitochondrial compartments.
 Lanes 1–3 are for control samples and Lanes 4–6 are menadione treated samples.
 (B) Bar graph showing the quantitation of presence of Endonuclease G, Cytochrome C and TFAM in either total mitochondria or supernatant (Sup) and pellet fraction with or without menadione treatment (25 µM).
 Quantitation is based on three biological repeats and the data is shown with the error bar calculated as SEM.
-The values in Y-axis are expressed in PSLU (photo-stimulated luminescence units) representing the expression.Figure 10—source data 1.
+The values in Y-axis are expressed in PSLU (photo-stimulated luminescence units) representing the expression.

 Based on the present and previous studies (García-Lepe and Bermúdez-Cruz, 2019; Tadi et al., 2016; Wisnovsky et al., 2018), we propose that under stress conditions, Endonuclease G may be released to the matrix from the inner membrane space where it binds to mitochondrial DNA.
 This could help the induce DNA breaks by Endonuclease G at Region I of the mitochondrial genome.
 DNA modifying enzymes such as CtIP, MRN, and Exonuclease G may help in generating 3’ overhangs, following which ligation of broken ends by an unknown mechanism leads to the ‘9 bp deletion’ at the Region I of the mitochondrial genome (Figure 11).